-The CalEPA has three health-based benchmarks when air quality is considered:
+The CalEPA uses three health-based benchmarks to evaluate air quality:

-- CalEPA Unit Risk describes the threshold level of a contaminant in the air at which there would be no expected excess incidence of cancer in a population following exposure, which is defined as less than one in a million excess cancer risk. - Chronic Reference Exposure Levels (CREL) describes the threshold level of a contaminant in the air at which there would be no expected excess adverse non-cancer effects on human health in a population following chronic exposure. - The Acute Reference Exposure (Acute REL) describes the threshold level of a contaminant at which there would be no expected excess adverse effects on non-cancer human health effects in a population following acute exposure.
+- CalEPA Unit Risk describes the threshold level of a contaminant in the air at which exposure would be associated with less than one in a million excess cancer risk. - Chronic Reference Exposure Levels (CREL) describes the threshold level of a contaminant in the air at which there would be no expected excess adverse non-cancer effects on human health in a population following chronic exposure. - The Acute Reference Exposure (Acute REL) describes the threshold level of a contaminant at which there would be no expected excess adverse effects on non-cancer human health effects in a population following acute exposure.

 Each of these benchmarks was developed through similar methods as for the OMOE - AAQC, using risk assessment methodology.
 The CalEPA however, has taken a more health protective approach when considering benchmarks for some of the priority substances.
-A technical support document provides further information on each one of the benchmarks and describes the derivation calculation procedures and the scientific research (both human and animal data) which supports the standard for each chemical (CalEPA, 1999).
+A technical support document provides further information on each one of the benchmarks and describes the derivation calculation procedures and the scientific research (both human and animal data) which support the standard for each chemical (CalEPA, 1999).